-Getting from Rome to Pisa by train isn't complicated, but most routes require changing trains in Florence.
-There are a few direct train options per day on weekdays, both high-speed and slower regional trains, so if you're especially keen on not changing trains look carefully for the “direct” options when you're booking.
+Getting from Rome to Pisa by train is quite simple, and only requires a change of trains in Florence.
+There are a few direct train options per day on weekdays, with both high-speed and slower regional trains, so if you want to avoid a train transfer, look carefully for the direct options when you're booking.

-Driving the roughly 220 miles (354 km) from Rome to Pisa would take about 4 hours, not counting the time you might spend filling the tank or stopping to look at the map, so taking the train is usually the faster option—even including a possible train change in Florence.
+Driving the roughly 220 miles (354 km) from Rome to Pisa would take about 4 hours, not counting the time you might need for a break or to stop to look at a map, so taking the train is usually the faster option, even when including a train change in Florence.

 Frequency of Trains from Rome to Pisa

-The direct Rome-to-Pisa trains are either Frecciabianca—one of Trenitalia's high-speed Alta Velocità (AV) trains—or the slower InterCity trains.
-The direct Frecciabianca trains make the trip from Roma Termini to Pisa Centrale in just over 2 hours 10 minutes.
-The direct InterCity trains make the same journey in a little more than 3 hours.
+There are two types of direct trains from Rome to Pisa.
+One option is the high-speed train and the second option is the slower regional train.
+The direct high-speed trains make the trip from Roma Termini to Pisa Centrale in just over 2 hours and 10 minutes.
+The direct regional trains make the same journey in a little over 3 hours.

 If you're changing trains midway, that means taking an AV Frecciarossa train from Rome to Florence's Santa Maria Novella train station, which is a 1.5 hour-journey, followed by a Regionale or Regionale Veloce train to Pisa.
-That's another 50-90 minute-trip.
-You can also choose an Italo train from Rome to Florence—those depart from Rome's Ostiense station and arrive in Florence's S.M.
-Novella station about 1 hour 45 minutes later.
+That is another 50-90 minute-trip.
+You can also choose an Italo train from Rome to Florence.
+Those trains depart from Rome's Ostiense station and arrive in Florence's S.M.
+Novella station about 1 hour and 45 minutes later.

-There are 72 trains per day from Rome to Pisa (including the ones that require a change in Florence), with the first leaving Rome at 6:15 a.m. and the last departing at 8:12 p.m.
+There are 72 trains per day leaving from Rome to Pisa, including the ones that require a change in Florence, with the first leaving Rome at 6:15 a.m. and the last departing at 8:12 p.m.
 On weekdays, there are 3-4 trains leaving Roma Termini per hour for most of the day.
 If you're changing trains in Florence, trains bound for Pisa leave Florence 2-5 times each hour on weekdays.